Golden Child (Lil Durk song)

 "Golden Child" is a song by American rapper Lil Durk.
 It was released through Only the Family, Alamo Records, and Sony Music on March 10, 2022, as the fourth and final single for his seventh studio album, 7220, one day before the album was released.
-Durk wrote the song with producers Cubeatz (duo members Tim and Kevin Gomringer), Hitmaka, YC and Real Red.
-Engineering was handled by Justin Gibson and recording was handled by Javaun Mundle.
+Durk released the song with producers Cubeatz (duo members Tim and Kevin Gomringer), Hitmaka, YC and Real Red.

 Composition and lyrics

 On "Golden Child", Durk takes a shot at American DJ and interviewer DJ Vlad with the lines: "I don't speak tongues, period / I don't fuck with Vlad".
 A few other rappers have previously had problems with Vlad as federal officers have used what they said in interviews with him to answer his questions as evidence against them.
 Throughout the song, he raps about his loyalty ane name-drops previous collaborator, American singer Bryson Tiller.
 Preezy Brown of Vibe wrote that the song "capture[s] Durk in his freewheeling element that fans have come to love him for".